juhannam/gct535-2022/hw4/README.md

         }
 ```

-Implement the chorus effect by modifying the given code.
+Implement the flanger effect by modifying the given code.
 Please refer our practice code '09.
 Delay-based Audio Effects.ipynb'.